 International students arriving from international destinations for the fall of 2020 will be expected to quarantine for 14 days in their residential location (on or off campus).
 This applies to all international students, regardless of COVID-19 testing status - no exceptions.

-Likewise, domestic students traveling internationally over the summer of 2020 will be expected to quarantine for 14 days before coming to a Drury campus, regardless of COVID-19 testing status.
+Likewise, domestic students traveling internationally will be expected to quarantine for 14 days before coming to a Drury campus, regardless of COVID-19 testing status.
 Again, there are no exceptions to this requirement.

 While in quarantine, students are expressly prohibited from leaving their assigned apartment or assigned residence hall room/bathroom for any reason other than medical appointments as directed by a physician.
 Additionally they are prohibited from participating in University co-curricular activities (athletic practices, rehearsals, student organization events, Greek activities, etc.).